 Want to know how to become a credit card hacker?
-No, I’m not talking about becoming a member of Project Blitzkrieg and doing something illegal that could land you in the slammer.
+No, I’m not talking about doing something illegal that could land you in the slammer.

 How to Become a Credit Card Rewards “Hacker”

 As some consumers have discovered, credit card processing fees can be incurred when you make a purchase on your line of credit.
 The result of a recent lawsuit settlement between retailers, banks, and Visa and MasterCard, made it legal for merchants to pass along such fees to their customers, according to Consumer World, which can be up to 4 percent.

 There are ways to win the processing fee war and use credit card rewards to your advantage.

 1. Buy gift cards at your local grocery store or gas station.

 To get discounts at your favorite retailers, buy gift cards through a grocery store using your credit card and save money in the process.